C2SM/c2sm.github.io/tools/icontools.md

 ## Support status

-The `master` branch is continuously tested on Piz'Daint.
+The `master` branch is continuously tested on Piz Daint.

 ## Access